 Sunscreen, bug repellent, fire tinder

 Now, that’s a significant amount of money and a fairly broad range.
-In reality, it just depends on what you already own and what your troop can provide for your scout.
-I’ve gone into greater detail on what gear is most useful for scouts in my essential camp packing list.
+In reality, it just depends on what you already own and what your troop can provide for your Scout.
+I’ve gone into greater detail on what gear is most useful for Scouts in my essential Scout camp packing list.

 - Stoves and cooking dishes